-Administrative drop is the process by which the College removes the student from enrollment in an academic term for non-attendance or non-payment and whereby no grade is assigned.
+Administrative drop is the process by which the College removes the student from enrollment in an academic term for non-attendance whereby no grade is assigned.

 Administrative drop for non-attendance will occur at the conclusion of roster verification for any student who has been verified as non-attending for all courses in which they are enrolled.
 Administrative drop may be approved prior to the conclusion of roster verification for reasons other than non-attendance at the discretion of the Vice President of Academic and Student Affairs and in consultation with the Vice President of Finance and Administration.
 In such cases, documentation of the reason will be provided to the Office of the Registrar for inclusion in the student's educational record.
-Administratively dropped courses result in no grade being issued, nor any transcript record generated, nor any financial obligation for the student to the College.
+Administratively dropped courses result in no grade being issued, no transcript record generated, and no financial obligation for the student to the College.